The Truth... What is it?

 Isaiah 40:28

-El Elohe Israel celebratory/descriptive name
+El Elohe God: Israel celebratory/descriptive name:

 God, the God of Israel